dabreegster/talks/aiuk_ltn/slides.md

 ![](boundary_water.png)

 - This process will cross railroads, water
-  - If it didn't, the local road on that part of the perimeter would be OK to have traffic
+  - If it didn't, we're fine with heavy traffic on the nearest local road

 ## Defining a neighborhood